thumbtack/ESS-data/README.md

 1. Sentiments Data
    * These data summarize overall economic sentiment and are available on both the state and cbsa level.
+   * These data are available in JSON format on the state level [here](https://data.thumbtack.com/v1/sentiments/states) and the city / CBSA level [here](https://data.thumbtack.com/v1/sentiments/cbsa).
    * Information on the data structure is avaialable [below](#data-source-1).
 2. Question Scores
    * The ESS asks a core set of 15 questions every month.
 The data in this section provides a breakdown of answers for each of these questions.
+   * These data are available in JSON format [here](https://data.thumbtack.com/v1/question-scores).
    * For the full list of questions and corresponding answer choices, see [below](#data-source-2).
 3. Top Problems
    * These data describe the top problems faced by the small business owner-operators on Thumbtack.
 The options include: